Displaying posts published in

 Two Truisms

-Miscommunication and ambivalence will never be reduced to zero.
+Miscommunication and ambiguity will never be reduced to zero.
 People get sloppy in communicating and get sloppy in understanding.
 Also many times they aren’t entirely sure what they want.
 Ideals must always be compromised.
-There are few rules without exceptions but this appears one of those few.
+There are few rules without exceptions … Continue reading

 Just coined some slang!